SpaceX launches NASA’s Crew-2 to orbit, its third human spaceflight in less than a year

 Currently, SpaceX is NASA’s sole American human spaceflight provider.
 Boeing is months behind schedule in its efforts to win similar status.
 SpaceX last week became the only company awarded a NASA contract to develop a lunar lander.

-In a post-flight news conference, Musk said that now with three launches under SpaceX’s belt, his nervousness has eased a bit—but not much.
+In a post-flight news conference, Musk said that now with three launches under SpaceX’s belt, his nervousness has eased a bit — but not much.

 “I suppose it does get a little bit easier, but it’s still extremely intense,” he said.
 “I usually can’t sleep the night before a launch, and that was true the night before this one, so I haven’t had much sleep.
 But fortunately we have a great team.”